Dev-Genesis/CSX/README.md

 # README

-*CSX.sol* is a fixed supply contract with a fixed supply of 100000000, Out of which 51000000 Tokens are initially assigned to the owner of the contract and 49000000 Tokens are available for the Crowdsale.
+*CSX.sol* is a fixed supply contract with a fixed supply of 100000000 initially assigned to the owner of the contract.

 The Contract is based on ERC20 Token Standard.

 ## What is this repository for?
 * *Crypto Securities Token* ICO contract.

-* for crowd funding during the pre and ICO phase.

 ## Flow Chart CSX Coin